-Authors should read section 3.2.4 of the Cochrane policy manual titled "Managing expectations: what does The Cochrane Collaboration expect of authors, and what can authors expect of The Cochrane Collaboration?"
+Authors should read the Cochrane policy manual titled "Managing expectations: What does Cochrane expect of authors, and what can authors expect of Cochrane?"

 Our responsibilities are: